 Heuchera Dolce Wildberry

-Wildberry heuchera’s vibrant purple leaves will provide a burst of color to your landscape.
+Wildberry heuchera’s vibrant purple leaves will give your landscape a burst of color.
 Deep purple-hued leaves give solid color and vividness to your landscape with their beautifully scalloped shape.
-This heuchera is a great choice for both raised beds and pots since it maintains its shape all season long.
+This heuchera is an excellent choice for both raised beds and pots since it maintains its shape all season long.

-Summer delivers exquisite pink stalks adorned with milky white blooms that bees can’t go path, while it is well-known for its beautiful leaves.
-This heuchera is very hardy and simple to maintain, making it a great choice for the garden.
+Summer delivers exquisite pink stalks adorned with milky white blooms that bees can’t go through, while it is well-known for its beautiful leaves.
+This heuchera is very hardy and straightforward to maintain, making it an excellent choice for the garden.
 Wildberry would be a great addition to any shaded garden, whether you’re a novice or a seasoned pro.

 Part shade is best, but it will also thrive in total shade.
-Well-draining soil that is rich in the organic matter should be used for planting.
+Well-draining soil rich in organic matter should be used for planting.
 Early in the spring, remove any ragged leaves.
 Intolerant to salt.

 Primo Wild Rose Coral Bells

 Red and black veined leaves produce a stunning thick mound.
-In a combo pot, this cute little guy will add a burst of color!
+This cute little guy will add a burst of color to a combo pot!
 About six inches above the leaves, pink and cream blooms bloom.

-Vibrant, long-flowering, easygoing, and simple to grow: these are the characteristics of this carefully vetted plant.
-It’s part of the Primo Series, which is known for its vibrant colors, mounding habit, and robust leaves.
+Vibrant, long-flowering, easygoing, and simple to grow are the characteristics of this carefully vetted plant.
+It’s part of the Primo Series, known for its vibrant colors, mounding habit, and robust leaves.

 Dressed Up Evening Gown Coral Bells

 Heuchera Evening Gown is a great way to add interest to your garden.
-The white blooms or the purple scalloped leaves of this season’s perennial are sure to please everyone who gazes at them.
+The white blooms or the purple scalloped leaves of this season’s perennial will surely please everyone who gazes at them.

-All plants need a certain quantity of sunlight or shade to grow well: full sun, part sun, or total shade (around 4 hours per day).
+All plants need sunlight or shade to grow well: full sun, part sun, or total shade (around 4 hours per day).

 Blackout Coral Bells